The Queen was advised not to marry Prince Philip because he was too funny, biographer claims

-The Queen was been happily married to Prince Philip for over 70 years, but it has been revealed that their union might never have come about - had the monarch listened to the advice of her courtiers.
+The Queen was happily married to Prince Philip for 73 years before his sad passing, but it has been revealed that their union might never have come about - had the monarch listened to the advice of her courtiers.

 Biographer A.N.
 Wilson has claimed that the young Elizabeth was told on a number of occasions that Philip was "entirely the wrong person to choose" because he was too funny and made "gaffes", the Telegraph reports.

-Speaking at the Cheltenham Literary Festival, he said: "When she made it quite clear from the age of about 14 that she was in love with Prince Philip, who was a beautiful German Prince with blond hair, all the courtiers said he was entirely the wrong person to choose.
+Speaking at the Cheltenham Literary Festival in 2016, he said: "When she made it quite clear from the age of about 14 that she was in love with Prince Philip, who was a beautiful German Prince with blond hair, all the courtiers said he was entirely the wrong person to choose.

 Despite those reservations, the couple announced their engagement in July 1947, when the Queen was 21, and they were married on 20 November 1947 at Westminster Abbey.
 Just four years later, Elizabeth became Queen.